ruttyturner/hurricane-damage-cnn/README.md

 ## Methods

 ### Model
-- Convolutional Neural Network (CNN) built with TensorFlow/Keras
+- Convolutional Neural Network built with TensorFlow/Keras
 - Architecture includes convolutional + pooling layers for spatial feature extraction, followed by dense classification layers
 - Trained on labeled aerial imagery with damage severity categories

 ### Interpretability
-- Applied **LIME** to generate local explanations for individual predictions
+- Applied LIME to generate local explanations for individual predictions
 - LIME perturbs input images and fits a locally faithful linear model to identify which superpixels most influenced each classification
 - Confirmed that highlighted regions corresponded to visible structural damage (e.g. destroyed rooftops, debris fields) rather than background features like vegetation or roads